 - Headache and weakness.

-An appointment with the gastroenterologist is recommended if these symptoms continue or blood appears in the stools.
+An appointment with the gastroenterologist is recommended if these symptoms continue or if you notice blood in the stools.

-The diagnosis of this type of gastritis is confirmed with an exam called an endoscopy, through which the doctor can visualize the internal part of the stomach and identify the inflammation of the organ’s walls.
+Diagnosis for this type of gastritis is confirmed with an exam called an endoscopy.
+It involves the insertion of a long hose with a camera attached to it down your throat and into the stomach so that it can be visualized.
+This exam allows the doctor to identify any inflammation of the organ’s walls.
 A tissue biopsy may be recommended in cases where the doctor identifies changes in the gastric mucosa.

 How is treatment done

 Pangastritis is only treated when symptoms occur and when it is possible to know the cause of the gastritis.
-The doctor may recommend the use of antacid medication, such as Pepsamar or Mylanta, to reduce stomach acidity, or medications that inhibit stomach acid production, such as omeprazole and ranitidine.
+The doctor may recommend the use of antacid medication to reduce stomach acidity, or medications that inhibit stomach acid production, such as omeprazole and ranitidine.

-If the disease is caused by H. pylori, the gastroenterologist may recommend antibiotics to be taken as prescribed by the doctor.
-The duration of treatment depends on the severity of the inflammation and the causes of gastritis, but in most cases, it is cured within a few weeks or months.
+If the disease is caused by H. pylori, the gastroenterologist may prescribe antibiotics.
+The duration of treatment depends on the severity of the inflammation and the causes of gastritis, but in most cases, it resolves within a few weeks or months.

-It is also important to stop smoking and drinking alcohol, as well as to change eating habits, avoiding fatty and gut-irritating foods such as pepper, red meat, bacon, sausage, fried foods, chocolate, and caffeine, for example.
+It is also important to stop smoking and drinking alcohol, as well as to change eating habits.
+You should avoid fatty and gut-irritating foods such as pepper, red meat, bacon, sausage, fried foods, chocolate, and caffeine, for example.

 Can pangastritis becomes cancer?

 Before gastritis leads to cancer, stomach tissue undergoes several transformations that can be observed with an endoscopy and biopsy.
-The first transformation is that of the normal gastritis tissue, which turns into chronic non-atrophic gastritis, atrophic gastritis, metaplasia, dysplasia, and only after that, leads to cancer.
+The acute gastritis will first turn into a chronic non-atrophic gastritis, which will develop into atrophic gastritis, metaplasia, dysplasia, and then finally, cancer.

-The best way to avoid this is to follow the treatment indicated by the doctor, quit smoking and eat properly.
+The best way to prevent this is to follow the treatment indicated by the doctor, to quit smoking and to eat properly.
 A visit to the doctor to examine the stomach is recommended after controlling the symptoms for about six months.
 If stomach pain and poor digestion have not yet been controlled, other medication prescribed by your doctor may be used until gastritis is cured.